-The second event in 2015 with Artist Harvey Benge in conversation with Jonty Valentine at Harvey’s home in Ponsonby, Auckland.
+A second event followed in 2015 with Artist Harvey Benge in conversation with Jonty Valentine at Harvey’s home in Ponsonby, Auckland.

-We’ve had two events since then; Artist Judy Millar in conversation with Sam Mannering at her studio in Henderson and most recently with Sir James Wallace in conversation with Simon Pound at Sir James’ home, Rannoch.
+Since then, two other Reading Room events were held with Artist Judy Millar in conversation with Sam Mannering at her studio in Henderson; and most recently with Sir James Wallace in conversation with Simon Pound at Sir James’s home, Rannoch.

-Libraries tell stories, they can be immediate triggers for a much bigger picture of what was happening then.
+The stories that libraries tell can be immediate triggers for a much wider conversation that go far beyond their confines.
 Reading Room elicits these greater conversations to marvellous effect.

-It is proudly sponsored by Coffee Supreme and fresh pastries are baked at our special guests home for your enjoyment.
-It’s a Saturday morning 9am-12pm gig!
+It is proudly sponsored by Coffee Supreme and fresh pastries are baked at our special guest’s home for your enjoyment.
+It is a Saturday morning gig, 9am-12pm!

 If you know a fascinating someone who has a library at home full of memory and potential please let me know (it doesn’t matter where they are) via my contact page here.

-To stay informed about when the next Reading Room event is, subscribe to my newsletter below.
+To stay informed about when the next Reading Room event is, please subscribe to my newsletter below.